 Comprehensive ad tracking & attribution

-When working with our clients, we help them better understand their goals and then create a measurement plan.
+When working with our clients, we help them understand their goals and create a measurement plan.
 The measurement plan outlines how we’ll measure success and what attribution model we’ll use to make decisions.

 Detailed learning agenda